BIGJRA/BIGJRA.github.io/reborn.md

 We can't get the Mega Stone in the corner quite yet.
 Up the stairs, head out the door into the main area and talk to the shining spot to get a *Radio Transceiver*.

 Up the stairs, you'll see an electric floor mat.
-If the tile is lit it is safe to walk on, otherwise, your non Ground-type Pokemon will take some damage when you step on it.
+If the tile is lit it is safe to walk on, otherwise, your non Ground type Pokemon will take some damage when you step on it.
 You can use the A key to cycle between 3 sets of lit tiles.

 That's all you really need to know to scale this building.
 Note that it is always possible to clear each floor without taking damage.
 Scale the building until you find yourself in a strange new place.